Pictures or it didn’t happen!

 Whether it’s your first time or your fifteenth visit to the foot of Mont Blanc, you will never fail to be overwhelmed by the beauty of the landscapes and panoramas at every turn – from the town centre to the tops of the mountains.
 Those snow-capped peaks still even take away the breath of the locals and are super photogenic for all your social media holiday bragging with your photography in Chamonix.

-Start at the squares in Chamonix centre, where you can admire the views just as Jacques Balmat and Docteur Paccard did before they set out for the first ascent of Europe’s highest mountain in 1786.
+Start at the squares in Chamonix centre, where you can admire the views just as Jacques Balmat did with Horace-Bénédict de Saussure before he set out for the first ascent of Europe’s highest mountain in 1786.
 The statue of Balmat is found in the square which now bears his name, with his finger pointing at that mystical peak.
-Enjoy the view from Atelier café or La Terrasse and take your first stabs at photography in Chamonix from here.
+Enjoy the view from Atelier café or Rose du Pont and take your first stab at photography in Chamonix from here.

 From the town centre, it’s easy to access most of these viewpoints by cable car with minimal effort so you can concentrate on your photography in Chamonix when you get to the top.
 In summer, the Mont Blanc Multipass will allow you to be whisked up to altitude, while in winter the Mont Blanc Unlimited ski pass covers all of the below including the Aiguille du Midi and Montenvers train.